tinyzimmer/k3p/README.md

 For documentation on `k3p` usage, see the [command docs here](doc/k3p.md).

+## TODO:

+- API Port is hard coded in a lot of places, need to make `k3p install --api-port=` available across the board.
+- Per node configs

 ## Quickstart

 Will publish releases via actions in the future.
 For now, on a system with `git` and `go` installed.